siljec/project-idi-rnnchatbot/README.md

 ```

 ### Download the Ubuntu Dialogue Corpus
-If you want to train the model with the UDC corpus, clone the repository you find [here](https://github.com/rkadlec/ubuntu-ranking-dataset-creator).
+If you want to train the model with the UDC corpus [3], clone the repository you find [here](https://github.com/rkadlec/ubuntu-ranking-dataset-creator).
 ```sh
 git clone https://github.com/rkadlec/ubuntu-ranking-dataset-creator.git
 ```